Meet Our Staff

 Since 1997, McGehee has been a regular lecturer for the Roads Scholar program (formerly Elder Hostel) hosted by the University of South Alabama, and has conducted walking tours of Mobile’s historic districts and Magnolia Cemetery.

 His “Ask McGehee” column has appeared monthly in Mobile Bay Magazine for more than a decade and it has regularly won the annual Readers’ Choice Award.
 He also serves as editor for the Magnolia Messenger, the newsletter for the Friends of Magnolia Cemetery, which is published three times a year.
 Since 2016, he has appeared regularly in the “Lost Mobile” series on “Gulf Coast Today” on WPMI-TV.

 McGehee is a native of Bronxville, N.Y., and a graduate of the Bronxville School and the University of Georgia, where he earned a BA in journalism with minors in business and history.
 He is married to the former Lucile Rutherford Smith of Monroeville.
 His daughter, Megan, currently lives in Athens, Greece.

 Charles E. “Chuck” Owens, Director of Horticulture

-Chuck Owens is the Horticultural and Operations Director for Bellingrath Gardens and Home, where he has been employed since 1998.
+Chuck Owens is the Director for Horticulture for Bellingrath Gardens and Home, where he has been employed since 1998.
 Before coming to Bellingrath Gardens, he worked for many years in the landscape installation and maintenance industry and in his family’s recreation/amusement business.

 Mr. Owens is a native of Decatur, Ala., and a graduate of Auburn University in Landscape and Ornamental Horticulture.
 He is a member of the National Chrysanthemum Society and the Alabama Fruit and Vegetable Association.
 He and his wife, Amy, are members of Oyster Bay Baptist Church.
 They live on a small farm with their three daughters in the Rosinton community in Baldwin County, Ala., where they grow pecans, satsumas and other citrus.